paulinasiwko/Code-Quiz/README.md

 By maintaining this deployed webpage, I aim to present a comprehensive overview of my work and make it easy for others to connect with me.

-This app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript code.
+This application operates within the browser environment, with HTML dynamically updated using **jQuery**.
+Styling has been implemented using **Tailwind**.

 ## Usage
 A dataset is composed of an **array** with questions and answers.
 For each question only one answer is correct.